Tell us what you are searching for e.g. Adult Learners...

 • Is this course for you?

-There are two intakes for this apprenticeship each academic year which typically tend to start in November and April.
-The apprenticeship lasts for two and a half to three years and will see learners attend Rodbaston College one day a week.
-The rest of the practical training will be done on the job alongside experienced, skilled staff in a veterinary practice where one of the college’s workplace assessors will visit periodically to check on the learner’s progress.
+There are two intakes for this apprenticeship each year which tend to start in April and November.
+The apprenticeship lasts for 31 months and will see you attend Rodbaston College one day a week.
+The rest of the practical training will be done on the job alongside experienced staff in a veterinary practice where one of the college’s workplace assessors will visit periodically to check on your progress.

-On successful completion of this qualification and End-Point Assessment, learners will have achieved the VetSkill VTEC Level 3 Diploma in Veterinary Nursing (Companion Animal) awarded by VetSkill.
+Upon successful completion of this qualification and end-point assessment (EPA), you will achieve the VetSkill VTEC Level 3 Diploma in Veterinary Nursing (Companion Animal).

 • Required qualifications

-Learners should be aged 17 or above at the time they start the apprenticeship but there is no upper age limit.
+You should be aged 17 or above at the time you start the apprenticeship due to radiography legislation, but there is no upper age limit.

-To be accepted onto the apprenticeship, learners must have a minimum of 5 GCSEs at Grade C/4 or above, including English, maths and science, or equivalent level qualifications.
+To be accepted onto the apprenticeship, you must have a minimum of 5 GCSEs at Grade C/4 or above, including English Language, maths, and science, or equivalent level qualifications.
 Level 2 Functional Skills in English and maths are sufficient as an equivalent to GSCEs.

-In addition, learners need to have completed either at least 600 hours or 6 months of practical work experience working as a Veterinary Care Assistant (VCA), Patient Care Assistant (PCA) or Animal Nursing Assistant (ANA) in a veterinary practice.
+In addition, you need to have completed either at least 600 hours or 6 months of practical work experience working as a Veterinary Care Assistant (VCA), Patient Care Assistant (PCA), or Animal Nursing Assistant (ANA) in a veterinary practice.

 The Level 2 Certificate in Veterinary Care Support qualification is not essential but advantageous.